Algebraic Cobordism and \'Etale Cohomology: Appendix A: Periodization and localizations

 By the assumption on $Y$, $\Maps(Y, \ell R(X)) \simeq \Maps(Y, X)$ and therefore the final term is contractible and indeed the functor lies in the essential image.
 To check that it is left adjoint, it suffices to show that for any $X' \in \C_0$, the map $L'(X) \rightarrow X$ induces an equivalence $\Maps(X, X') \rightarrow \Maps(L'(X), X')$.
 To this end we consider the defining cofiber sequence $\ell R(X) \rightarrow X \rightarrow L'(X)$.
 It induces a cofiber sequence of spectra:

 where the final term is contractible since $X' \in \C_0$. \end{proof}

 \begin{remark} The following standard warning applies: even though $L$ preserves colimits, the composite $r \circ L$ may not.
+An example is the process of \'etale sheafification: if $r \circ L$ preserves filtered colimits then representables would remain compact but, as discussed earlier, this is not the case without finiteness of cohomological dimension.
 In the case of localization at an $\mathcal{E}_1$-ring spectrum $\E$, $r \circ L$ preserves colimits if and only if it is computed at a spectrum $\F$ by smashing $\F$ with $r \circ L(\sspt)$. \end{remark}